-To summarize, there is a significant correlation between gender and psychological impact; with females showing higher levels of Mediboina A. et al.

-anxiety than their male colleagues.
+To summarize, there is a significant correlation between gender and psychological impact; with females showing higher levels of anxiety than their male colleagues.
 There is a highly significant correlation between marital status and psychological impact; married personnel showed higher levels of stress and anxiety than unmarried personnel.
 There is also a significant correlation between age and psychological impact, with the older age groups of 50-55 showing higher levels of anxiety.
-This study also found no correlation between BMI, presence of comorbidity (hypertension, diabetes mellitus), and sleeping habits with psychological impact.
+This study also found no correlation between BMI, presence of comorbidity (Hypertension, Diabetes Mellitus), and the sleeping habits with psychological impact.